 Scope note: This property identifies the E24 Physical Man-Made Thing modified in an E11 Modification.

-If a modification is applied to a non-man-made object, it is regarded as an E22 Man-Made rebuilding of the Reichstag (E11) has modified the Reichstag in Berlin (E24)
+If a modification is applied to a non-man-made object, it is regarded as an E22 Man-Made

 Object from that time onwards.